EricFrancey/Book-Umbrella/README.md

 [Questions](#questions)

 ## Description
-This application is a digital library that enables you to make a profile and save your favourite books for later or add books
+This application is a digital library that enables you to make a profile and save your favourite books for later or add books for others to use

 ## License
 This product is under the The Unlicense.